GWphua/aws-notes/README.md

   2. Authorized IP ranges - IPv4, IPv6
   3. Control of inbound network
   4. Control of outbound network
-- All inbound traffic is blocked by default
-- All outbound traffic is authorized by default
 - Security groups are locked down to a region / Virtual Private Cloud combination
 - Lives _outside_ the EC2 instance
   - If traffic is blocked, the EC2 instance cannot see the inbound network